Connect With Us:

 Fannie Mae, officially known as the Federal National Mortgage Association, serves a critical purpose in the American housing market.
 This government-sponsored entity exists to stimulate the expansion of homeownership and affordable rental housing.
 One of its notable offerings is the HomePath program, an avenue through which buyers can purchase foreclosed properties directly from Fannie Mae.

 Buying a HomePath home involves a few unique steps compared to a traditional home purchase.
-For instance, it necessitates the buyers to complete an online education course on responsible homeownership.
-The course, part of the HomePath Ready Buyer Program – another branch of the Fannie Mae program – further supports individuals new to homeownership.
+For instance, buyers must complete an online education course on responsible homeownership.
+The course, part of the HomePath Ready Buyer Program, another branch of the Fannie Mae program, further supports individuals new to homeownership.

 Understanding Fannie Mae HomePath Properties